vain/slinp/README.md

 * Each component is one process.
 This means, we automatically benefit from multiprocessor systems (they are ubiquitous today) without having to worry about multithreading!
-* All components can be implemented in different programming languages.
+* Each component can be implemented in a different programming language.
   There's no need to implement everything in C. This saves me a hell lot of time.
 * It's a lot easier to customize and extend.
 Components are exchangeable